Civil Service Transformation Frequently Asked Questions (FAQs)

 Q. How will stakeholders be informed of changes (jobseekers, agencies, etc.)?

-A. DCS will use a variety of communication methods including emails, updates to the DCS website, and live and virtual meetings to keep external stakeholder groups informed of transformation efforts.
+A. DCS will use a variety of communication methods including emails, updates to the DCS website, live and virtual meetings, press releases, and social media to keep stakeholder groups informed of transformation efforts.

 Back to Communication/Engagement Opportunities Questions - or - Top of Page